filemanager-wixproducts/express-upload/README.md

 * v0.1 Multipart file upload to server as express middleware.
 With elaborate example app

 * v0.2 Multipart file upload (skip server) streamed direct to Amazon S3 with aws-sdk multipart api stream wrapper.
+* v0.2.1 Multiple Updates
+  - Refactoring and removal of console.log statements for debugging.
+Nice to know but after a while it's all clutter.
+Middleware emits messages & errors now.
+  - Updated credentials handling, DRYer (double credentials before was ridiculous)
+  - Finish statement works better, when testing locally make sure you handle ajax post request timeout of jquery because amazon might take a while to push chunks.

 ### Description
 This is an express middleware module to handle file uploads.
 It uses the popular [node-formidable](https://github.com/felixge/node-formidable) to parse the incoming http and works very well with [jquery-file-upload](https://github.com/blueimp/jQuery-File-Upload).